Tolkien's maps: The Hobbit

-The Hobbit (1937) contains two simple maps and only around 50 placenames.
+The Hobbit (1937) contains two simple maps and only around 50 place-names.
 In the view of the Tolkien critic Tom Shippey, the maps are largely decorative in the "Here be tygers" tradition, adding nothing to the story.
 The first is Thror's map, in the fiction handed down to Thorin, showing little but the Lonely Mountain drawn in outline with ridgelines and entrances, and parts of two rivers, decorated with a spider and its web, English labels and arrows, and two texts written in runes.
 The other is a drawing of "Wilderland", from Rivendell in the west to the Lonely Mountain and Smaug the dragon in the east.
 The Misty Mountains are drawn in three dimensions.
 Mirkwood is shown as a mixture of closely packed tree symbols, spiders and their webs, hills, lakes, and villages.
-The map is overprinted with placenames in red.
+The map is overprinted with place-names in red.
 Both maps have a heavy vertical line not far from the left-hand side, the one on the map of Wilderland marked "Edge of the Wild".
 This line represented the printed delineation of the margin of the school paper, which came with the printed instruction "Do not write in this margin".

 Tolkien's maps were hand-drawn and hand-lettered.
 The publishers asked for them to be redrawn, to suit line-block printing better, to have sharper lettering, and to use fewer colours.